 “Food is like a pharmaceutical compound that affects the brain,” says professor of neurosurgery Fernando Gómez-Pinilla at UCLA.
 The professor analyzed more the 160 studies about the effects of food on the brain.[ii]

-When you feel that slump right after lunch, or are wide-awaken late in the evening when you should be slowing down for sleep, it’s often because of the effects of food on your brain.
+When you feel that slump right after lunch, or are wide-awake late in the evening when you should be slowing down for sleep, it’s often because of the effects of food on your brain.

 Of the lipids that make up your brain cell membranes, Omega-3’s like the essential fatty acid DHA are critical.
 So eating foods like fatty fish, nuts and seeds are required for the creation and maintenance of your brain cells.